denten/denten.github.io/_includes/CV/08-service.md

 - Advisory Board.
 Butler Studio (maker space), 2013--
 - Member of "Literary Theory" and "Theory and History of Media" university seminars.
+- Multiple contributions to the "Strategic Plan for Humanities in the Arts and Sciences," 2016-2017.
+- Principle convener (along with Manan Ahmed and Roosevelt Montas) of the "Connected Core" pilot program as part of the universities "Core to Commencement" campaign, funded by the College Dean's office.

 #### Doctoral Students